zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 2.md

 1) View general information of the return request that you have input in the previous step.

-2) There are 2 ways of preparing product list to return:
+2) There are 2 ways of preparing product list to return:<br/>
 	* Choose to either Import Products list via csv file (template provided)<br/>
 	* Or view and choose among all products of that supplier by clicking on All Supplier Products button.<br/>
 3) Cancel the return request